microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/authenticationlistener-get.md

 ## Optional query parameters

-This method supports some of the OData query parameters to help customize the response.
+This method supports the `$expand` OData query parameter to expand the details of an invokeUserFlowListener.
+See below for an example.
 For general information, see [OData query parameters](/graph/query-parameters).

 ## Request headers